heng003/heng003/README.md

 * **💻 I'm interested in:** **Full-Stack Development** (especially the integration of data visualization with back-end APIs), **AI/ML for HealthTech**, and **Software Architecture**.

-* **👯 I’m looking to collaborate on:** **Building APIs and data dashboards** for non-profit or educational projects.
-I'm keen to apply my skills in database design and connecting the front-end to a robust back-end. (***Note: I included the collaboration point from the previous chat.***)

 ### 💬 Let's Connect

 * **🤔 Ask me about:** **Software Engineering** concepts, my journey at **UM**, or **[a specific technology you're good at, e.g., Python, Java, SQL]**.